mehthon/Gussing-game-/README.md

 # Simple project with python

-I'm going to do some simple project with python glad to hear your feedback
+I'm going to do some simple projects with python

+glad to hear your feedbacks